Information about the Stillbirth Clinical Study Group (CSG)

 For information about other CSGs, please visit the Clinical Study Groups page.

-If you are a member of the Stillbirth CSG, you can view the clinical study research recommendation database by signing in to the website and then going to the research recommendation page.
+If you are a member of the Stillbirth CSG, you can view the clinical study research recommendation database on the research recommendation page.